sdvdxl/influxdb.com/content/docs/v0.9/administration/authentication_and_authorization.md

     CLI example:

     ```sh
-> CREATE USER paul WITH PASSWORD 'timeseriesfordays' WITH ALL PRIVILEGES
+> CREATE USER paul WITH PASSWORD 'timeseries4days' WITH ALL PRIVILEGES
 >
     ```